Stone Age Living Musuem Invite to parents and carers

 We are all really excited to welcome all of the students into Year 3 for an exciting journey ahead, with lots of new challenges and new opportunities enabling them to be curious and explore new and exciting projects.

-The children will continue to get weekly spellings and timetable practice.
+The children will also be getting weekly spellings and timetable practice.
 Spellings will be put into your child’s diary every Friday to be tested on the following Thursday.
 Times tables will also be tested on Thursday.

 We also ask that you please read with your child at least 3 times a week and sign your child’s home school diary.

 Year 3 are very fortunate this year to be taught Music by Hampshire Music service.
 Music will be every Friday taught by Mrs Gooding.
-We will continuing to learn African Percussion.
-At the end of the Autumn term a concert will be organised for parents and families to attend.
-The concert will be held in the school hall on Friday 20th December and the performance will start at 9.45am.
+We will be kicking off the Spring term by learning keyboards.
+At the end of the Spring term a concert will be organised for parents and families to attend.
+A date and time for the concert will be confirmed later on in the term.

 Just a reminder the reading challenge is underway, your children has been given a reading challenge sheet to complete.
 If children complete the challenge at the end of the academic year they will receive a certificate and be entered into a prize draw.
 So lets get reading!